ccp-eva/project-example/README.md

-# Analysis example using RMarkdown and GitHub
+# Analysis Example using RMarkdown and GitHub
 > Short example for how RMarkdown and GitHub work together for data analysis and writing

 ## Abstract